 On completion of this course, the student will be able to:

-- Display ability in relevant historical research.
+- Acquire skills for carrying out relevant historical research.

 - Display organisational, verbal and presentational skills specific to Building Analysis.